Urris: Irish language

 The Urris area was the last bastion on the Inishowen peninsula where the Irish language was spoken regularly.
 The Ordnance Map Surveyor, John O'Donovan, visited the area in August 1835.
 He reported to the superintendent of the Ordnance Survey in Dublin that "the men only, who go to markets and fairs, speak a little English, the women and children speak Irish only".
-During the early 20th century, Urris had a language school known as the Irish College.
-The area had a number of native Irish speakers up to the 1940s.

 Religion

 On the crest of Mamore Gap there are a number of religious sites associated with the Roman Catholic tradition.
-Saint Columba is believed to have vanquished the water dragon Giollamach in the pass.

-The area is served by St. Michael's Roman Catholic Church, which was built in 1888.
+Saint Columba is believed to have vanquished the water dragon Giollamach in the pass.The area is served by St. Michael's Roman Catholic Church, which was built in 1888.

 Sport

 The area hosts the Urris Gaelic Athletic Association team for Gaelic football, which has a pitch located just outside Urris, in the Townland of Straid.
 The club were county intermediate champions in 1982.

 Culture

 In literature

 Irish Nationalist poet Alice Milligan made a direct reference to Urris in her poem "A song of Freedom":